Sabi (Korea): Jeongnimsa

 The temple Jeongnimsa was located at the center of Sabi and is still located at the center of modern-day Buyeo.
 The temple included a central gate, a prayer hall, a lecture hall, and monks' dormitories that were connected to the main buildings by linking corridors.
 The layout is believed to either have been "one pagoda and one prayer hall" or "one pagoda and two prayer halls."

 The only thing still remaining of the temple is an 8.3m tall stone pagoda.
 The pagoda has Chinese characters carved into the surface of it.
-The writing is celebrating the Tang Dynasty's victory over the Kingdom of Baekje and was put there by the commanding Tang general, Liu Renyuan.
+The writing is celebrating the Tang Dynasty's victory over the Kingdom of Paekche and was put there by the commanding Tang general, Liu Renyuan.